 Note that when it is high tide, it is not possible to get through the cave.
 Make sure you check with those you rent the kayak from what times the high tide starts to make sure you get in and out of there safely.

-Another option to explore Emerald Cave is to book a day trip with boat and swim through the cave.
-The tours offer snorkeling gear, waterproof flashlights and lifesaving vests for the swim.
+Another option to explore Emerald Cave is to book a day trip by boat and swim through the cave.
+The tours offer snorkeling gear, waterproof flashlights, and lifesaving vests for the swim.
 Often these boat tours include several snorkeling stops on the way back from the cave.